fabianfassnacht/treespeciesclassification/README.md

 ![](Tut_hyp_13.png)

 We have now created three tree species maps using our hyperspectral image and the reference data.
-On Saturday we will discuss these results a bit more in class.
+Feel free to have a closer look at the maps and think about how they differ and which one is agreeing best with the reference maps as well as with the visual impression when comparing the maps with high-resolution Google and Bing images in QGIS.

 ### Exercise ###